Rekkles

-Carl Martin Erik Larsson (born 20 September 1996), better known as Rekkles (pronounced "reckless"), is a Swedish professional League of Legends player for Los Ratones, currently competing in the Northern League of Legends Championship.
-He has previously played for Fnatic, Alliance, G2 Esports, Karmine Corp and T1 Esports Academy.
+Carl Martin Erik Larsson (born 20 September 1996), better known as Rekkles (pronounced "reckless"), is a Swedish professional League of Legends player who most recently played for Witchcraft at EMEA Masters.
+He has previously played for Fnatic, Alliance, G2 Esports, Karmine Corp, T1 Esports Academy, and Los Ratones.

-He is widely considered to be the best AD Carry player in European history, notable for being the first player to have reached both 1,000 and 2,000 kills in the LEC and the European player with the most pentakills (10).
+He is considered by some to be the greatest AD Carry player in European history, notable for being the first player to have reached both 1,000 and 2,000 kills in the LEC and the European player with the most pentakills (10).

-Rekkles has appeared in 8 international S-tier tournaments: 7 times at the World Championship (6 as a starter, 1 as a mascotte) and once at MSI.
+Rekkles has appeared in 8 international S-tier tournaments: 7 times at the World Championship (6 as a starter, 1 as a stand-in) and once at MSI.

+Rekkles has won four LEC titles, two Rift Rivals titles, three EMEA Masters titles and three Northern LoL Championship titles.
+He placed second in the 2018 World Championship with Fnatic, and he was a stand-in for T1's 2024 World Championship win, though he did not play any games.

 Professional career

 Early career

 Originally from Älvängen, near Gothenburg, he became interested in video games after he injured his cruciate ligament playing football.

 His competitive career started at age 16 with the teams Playing Ducks and PAH.
 He was also as a substitute player for both Team BLACK and SK Gaming.